obonaventure/cnp3/book/network/network.rst

    The point-to-point datalink layer

-There are two main types of datalink layers.
+There are three main types of datalink layers.
 The simplest datalink layer is when there are only two communicating systems that are directly connected through the physical layer.
 Such a datalink layer is used when there is a point-to-point link between the two communicating systems.
 The two systems can be endsystems or routers.
 The `Point-to-Point Protocol (PPP)` defined in :rfc:`1661` in an example of such a point-to-point datalink layer.
 Datalink layers exchange `frames` and a datalink :term:`frame` sent by a datalink layer entity on the left is transmitted through the physical layer so that it can reach the datalink layer entity on the right.
 Point-to-point datalink layers can either provide an unreliable service (frames can be corrupted or lost) or a reliable service (in this case, the datalink layer includes retransmission mechanisms similar to the ones used in the transport layer).
 The unreliable service is frequently used above physical layers (e.g. optical fiber, twisted pairs) having a low bit error ratio while reliability mechanisms are often used in wireless networks to recover locally from transmission errors.

 The second type of datalink layer is the one used in Local Area Networks (LAN).
 Conceptually, a LAN is a set of communicating devices such that any two devices can directly exchange frames through the datalink layer.
 Both endsystems and routers can be connected to a LAN.
-Some LANs only connect a few devices, but some LANs may connect hundreds or even thousands of devices.
+Some LANs only connect a few devices, but there are LANs may connect hundreds or even thousands of devices.

 .. figure:: png/network-fig-002-c.png
    :align: center